nhoudelot/demosdebs/dos/demos/1995/daclone-by-halcyon/debian/daclone-by-halcyon.6.md

 :   Display help for the command

 \--fullscreen
-Start game in fullscreen (Ctrl-F9 to exit)
+Start game in fullscreen

 \--debug
-start the dosbox environnement without running the demo
+start the dosbox-x environnement without running the demo

 \--version
 :   Display version and author information

 # SEE ALSO
-`dosbox`(1)
+`dosbox-x`(1)

 # BUGS
 No known bugs.